Is Australia Day held on the wrong date?

 To examine the hate fuelled responses that litter the airwaves and comment sections of our major media outlets and to try and make sense of a malaise of viciousness and illiberal confusion we must first look at the history of Australia Day in its many guises.
 To that end we need to look back to Europe’s first clumsy steps onto Australia’s shores.

 When the British first arrived in what they would come to call Australia, they found a land which was already inhabited and home to peoples well versed with a variety of experiences regarding interlopers from across the seas.
 The Dutch had arrived in the 1600’s, the Macassan’s were potentially several hundred years earlier, whilst a line of communication and interactions had existed between mainland Australia and Melanesian peoples through to Papua New Guinea for thousands of years beforehand.
 This was inclusive of a time when the island group and the continent were last connected by land some 13,000 years ago.
-On top of all this we can look to the introduction of the non-native dingo to Australia, from across the sea over 7,000 years ago as further evidence of a land that has never been truly isolated.
+On top of all this we can look to the introduction of the dingo to Australia, from across the sea at least 4,000 years ago as further evidence of a land that has never been truly isolated.

 The British intruded upon a continent which they were ill equipped to recognise as being home to a diverse network of Nations, borne of over 300 language families, diverse beliefs, cultural practices and technologies.
 They had stumbled upon a place which had been multicultural long before Willem Janszoon, Dirk Hartog or James Cook ever had an opportunity to cast upon its shores a diversity of ignorant notions and means for breaking local laws.